sriram-rao/basic-db/report/project3.md

 - Show your leaf-page (leaf node) design.

-  We have a page directory to store free space remaining, directory size, and a vector with record offsets and lengths.
+    We have a page directory to store
-An additional part here is the next leaf page in the B+ tree.
+    1. Node type (internal or leaf)
+    2. Free space remaining,
+    3. Next leaf page ID
+    4. Directory size,
+    5. A vector with record offsets and lengths: slot directory

     The record entry here contains:
     1. The attribute value which is the actual key in the index
     2. The record ID in the heap file